louisteenbrink/www/posts/2018-02-28-buying-a-domain-on-namecheap-and-pointing-it-to-heroku.md

 ## Pointing the domain to Heroku

+💳 Before going further, you need a [**verified**](https://devcenter.heroku.com/articles/account-verification) Heroku account which involves adding your credit card to Heroku under the Account > Billing tab.
+Don't worry, you won't be charged anything for adding a custom domain.

 The goal is now to point the `www` subdomain to my previously created Heroku application.
 This is a 2-step process.

 First connect to the Heroku dashboard, select the heroku application and go to the "Settings" tab.
 Scroll down until you reach the **Domain and certificates** section.
 Click on the purple "Add domain" button and type the domain name **with its subdomain** you want to use.
 Here I am going to type <code>www.awesome-domain.fun</code>.